Hinche: From 1821 to 1937

-On 1 December 1821 it was declared in Santo Domingo the independence of the Republic of Spanish Haiti by the European-born and Criollo white colonial aristocracy, but this action was not supported by the population with any degree of African descent (including many slaves and servants who were phenotypically white), who were wary of the rule of pure whites, and preferred to unite with the French Haiti, because there was no slavery.
-On late 1821 and early 1822, Haiti sent emissaries to the central and northern Spanish Haiti to promote the accession of the country to Haiti, and the people began to raise the Haitian flag on public buildings and plazas, among them Hincha, but also in another large cities like Puerto Plata (13 December 1821), Dajabón (15 December), Santiago (29 December) and La Vega (4 January 1822).
-The Haitian government proceed to annex the Eastern side of the island in February 1822 and the Haitian army entered in Santo Domingo city with no resistance on 1 March 1822, commanded by President Jean-Pierre Boyer.
-After political and economic crises and growing discontent, most people felt cheated.
+On 1 December 1821 it was declared in Santo Domingo the independence of the Republic of Spanish Haiti by José Núñez de Cáceres.
+After this Jean Pierre Boyer invaded the Spanish side of the island.
+Haiti ruled this whole island for 22 years.
 In 1844 the former Spanish Haiti declared its independence and became the Dominican Republic.

 Neighboring towns and cities like Hincha (now Hinche), Juana Méndez (now Ouanaminthe), San Rafael de La Angostura (now Saint-Raphaël), San Miguel de la Atalaya (now Saint-Michel-de-l’Atalaye), or Las Caobas (now Lascahobas), among others, remained isolated with little communication with the Dominican capital whilst there were a growing Haitian influence as the gourde circulated and in addition to the Spanish language, Haitian Creole was also spoken.
 Eventually these cities would be disputed between the two countries.

 Hinche is the native town of Pedro Santana, first President of the Dominican Republic, as well of José de Guzmán, 1st Viscount of San Rafael de la Angostura, and Charlemagne Péralte, Haitian nationalist leader of Dominican origin who resisted the occupation of Haiti by the United States (1915–1934).

 Recent history

-On 18 March 2016, at least 7 people were killed and 30 injured in Henche when a fuel truck exploded while delivering fuel to a Total station in the city.
+On 18 March 2016, at least 7 people were killed and 30 injured in Hinche when a fuel truck exploded while delivering fuel to a Total station in the city.
 Four homes and 22 vehicles were also destroyed in the accident.

 Culture

-The majority of the population are of African descent with a minority having Dominican ancestry.

 The official religion is Roman Catholicism, but the constitution allows the free choice of religion.
 There are also many non-Catholic Christian churches in the city and the surrounding communities.
 Groups, like the Haiti Endowment Fund (HEF) of Southern California send medical missionaries several times a year to provide medicines and basic healthcare.
 HEF has also helped build community churches.
 Some of the people also practice vodou.